 Coboway and sons

-Fort Clatsop, OR Coboway and two of his children bring cooked eulachon to Fort Clatsop, pleasing the captains.
-Detachments are sent to hunt and fish, several men are sick, and Lewis lists the aquatic birds of the area.
+Coboway and two sons bring cooked eulachon to Fort Clatsop which the captains find excellent.
+Detachments are sent out to hunt and fish, several men are sick, and Lewis lists aquatic birds of the area.

 March 9, 1806